slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lifestyle

 <!--
+> *'Dance with your hips.' -- Kevin Kelly*
+> *'You can eat any dessert you want if you take only 3 bites.' -- Kevin Kelly*
+> *'Be frugal in all things, except in your passions splurge.' -- Kevin Kelly*
+- (kk) Before you are old, attend as many funerals as you can bear, and listen.
+Nobody talks about the departed’s achievements.
+The only thing people will remember is what kind of person you were while you were achieving.
+- (kk) When you die you take absolutely nothing with you except your reputation.
+- (kk) Acquiring things will rarely bring you deep satisfaction.
+But acquiring experiences will.
+- (kk) For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life.
+- (kk) Eliminating clutter makes room for your true treasures.
 - mailbox money
 - do work you love for low pay or do work you hate for a high pay.
 In this moment, you might think that you will find satisfaction by purchasing that big house, the yacht, or the car.
 But what happens after you are done?